huggeeez/hugo_furniture/README.md

 # hugo_furniture

 A simple **furniture & prop placement system** for QBCore.
-Players can place down furniture and equipment from items, interact with them through target menus, and (optionally) use props as stashes with configurable size/weight.
+Players can place down furniture and equipment from items, interact with them through target menus, and use props as stashes with configurable size/weight.
 All placed props are saved in the database.

 ---